 Montana Montana, USA Travel Guide

-The Crown Of the continent, commonly known as the "Crown of the Continent," spans over 1 million acres of wilderness.
+Glacier National Park, often called the "Crown of the Continent," spans over 1 million acres of wilderness.
 It features glacier-carved peaks, deep valleys, and over 700 lakes.
-The protected area is designated an International Peace Park with Waterton Lakes A Park in Canada.
+The protected area is designated an International Peace Park with Waterton Lakes National Park in Canada.

 The Going-to-the-Sun Road is a scenic 50-mile traverse.
 Vehicle reservations are essential for portions during peak season (check NPS website for current information and booking).

-Smithsonian affiliated, famous for dinosaur fossils (T-Rex skeleton) and exhibits on regional history.
+Smithsonian affiliated, famous for dinosaur fossils (T-Rex skeleton) and exhibits on local history.

 Premier museum for Montana history, art, and culture, with the Charles M. Russell art collection.